US seizes $3.6 bn of stolen bitcoin in record haul

 "Today's arrests, and the Department's largest financial seizure ever, show that cryptocurrency is not a safe haven for criminals," deputy attorney general Lisa Monaco said in the statement.

-The remaining bitcoin was recovered last week by US investigators, who called on victims of the initial theft to come forward and recover their losses.
+Authorities had called on victims of the initial theft to come forward in order to recover their losses.

+The investigation continues, the Justice Department said, declining to comment on who was behind the initial hack.

+Bitcoin has existed since 2008 and has seen significant price fluctuations since then.
+The cryptocurrency attracts big names in finance but, according to US authorities, allows criminal networks to make their financial flows more opaque.

 © 2022 AFP